 For example, in one Baltimore case alleging exposure to lead paint, the jury came back with a plaintiff's verdict that called for an award of \$6 million (later reduced to \$605,000 due to Maryland's inflation-adjusted limit on non-economic damages).
-It then became known that one of the jurors was also a client of the law firm representing the plaintiff but had failed to disclose that inconvenient truth before trial.238 Amazingly, the judge refused to set aside the verdict, finding the failure to disclose inadvertent.239
+It then became known that one of the jurors was also a client of the law firm representing the plaintiff but had failed to disclose that inconvenient truth before trial.
+Amazingly, the judge refused to set aside the verdict, finding the failure to disclose inadvertent.

-In another truly astounding Baltimore lead paint case, a jury awarded \$5.7 million, including \$5.1 million in past and future non-economic damages and \$600,000 in economic damages, to a 24-year-old man who had allegedly been exposed to lead paint in his home more than 20 years ago.240 The court then ruled that Maryland's non-economic damages limit did not apply since the plaintiff's injuries predated its enactment.241 assault.
-In yet another lead paint case, the Maryland Court of Special Appeals rejected a challenge to the cap, finding that it does apply to the Maryland Consumer Protection Act (CPA).242 Plaintiffs' lawyers tried to circumvent the cap by bringing a lead paint claim as a CPA action, arguing the cap only applied in tort suits.243 The Court of Special Appeals rejected their premise and upheld a Baltimore City Circuit Court decision reducing damages from \$2.3 million to \$515,000 pursuant to the cap.244
+In another truly astounding Baltimore lead paint case, a jury awarded \$5.7 million, including \$5.1 million in past and future non-economic damages and \$600,000 in economic damages, to a 24-year-old man who had allegedly been exposed to lead paint in his home more than 20 years ago.
+The court then ruled that Maryland's non-economic damages limit did not apply since the plaintiff's injuries predated its enactment.

+The state's limit on non-economic damages, which has helped moderate Baltimore's litigation climate, is also coming under more direct assault.
+In yet another lead paint case, the Maryland Court of Special Appeals rejected a challenge to the cap, finding that it does apply to the Maryland Consumer Protection Act (CPA).
+Plaintiffs' lawyers tried to circumvent the cap by bringing a lead paint claim as a CPA action, arguing the cap only applied in tort suits.
+The Court of Special Appeals rejected their premise and upheld a Baltimore City Circuit Court decision reducing damages from \$2.3 million to \$515,000 pursuant to the cap.